oracle/coherence/README.md

 * **CohQL** - Ansi-style query language with a console for adhoc queries.
 * **Topics** - Distributed topics implementation that offers pub/sub messaging with the storage capacity, the cluster, and parallelizable subscribers.
+* **Repository API** - a framework implementing the Repository pattern from Domain-Driven Design, abstracting persistent storage implementation from application code, with advanced features like support for pagination, projections, streaming, and updating in-place
+* **Microservices integration** - broad and close integration with Helidon, Micronaut, and Spring for developing microservices applications using Coherence as a data source or cache
+* **coherence-concurrent** - Coherence-backed implementations of types from the `java.util.concurrent` package enabling distributed process coordination through the grid

 Coherence also provides a number of non-functional features: